cyber-dojo-retired/singler/README.md

 - - - -

 ## GET manifest
-Returns the manifest used to create the practice-session with the given iid.
+Returns the manifest used to create the practice-session with the given id.
 - parameter, eg
 ```
-  { "iid": "A551C528C3" }
+  { "id": "A551C528C3" }
 ```
 - returns, eg
 ```